stephenslab/dsc-wiki/src/faq.md

 We suggest using Docker.
 [Here](advanced_course/DSC_Docker) is a tutorial on dockerizing your benchmark.

-#### I notice that simple benchmarks are a lot slower to run in DSC than in, say, a pure R implementation.
+#### I notice that simple benchmarks are a lot slower to run in DSC than in, say, an equivalent R script.
 What is going on?

 In short, there are data communication and workflow overhead.
 Please read a discussion on performance on [this page](advanced_course/DSC_Data).